superfly/docs/reference/private-networking.html.md

   Demo Sandbox (demo-sandbox)
 ```

-As well as configuring the Wireguard service, the create command also generates a tunnel configuration file, complete with private keys which cannot be recovered.
+As well as configuring the WireGuard service, the create command also generates a tunnel configuration file, complete with private keys which cannot be recovered.
 This configuration file will be used in the next step.
 First it has to be saved:

 ```output
 !!!!
 WARNING: Output includes private key.
 Private keys cannot be recovered !!!!